Teenage Mutant Ninja Turtles: Shredder's Revenge: Release

 Dotemu announced Shredder's Revenge on March 10, 2021.
 On August 25, 2021, a trailer was revealed during Gamescom showcasing April O'Neil as a playable character.
 On February 10, 2022, another trailer was released revealing Master Splinter as a playable character.
 The release date trailer was revealed at Summer Game Fest on June 9, 2022, which showcased Casey Jones as a playable character.
 The game was released digitally for Windows, Linux, Nintendo Switch, PlayStation 4, and Xbox One on June 16, 2022, and on the PlayStation 5 on November 15, 2022.
-A version for iOS and Android mobile devices was published by Netflix on January 10, 2023.
+A version for iOS and Android mobile devices was published by Netflix on January 10, 2023., and without subscription game release on April 15, 2025.

 Four limited editions of the game were made available by Limited Run Games: The Standard Edition, which includes a physical copy of the game, a reversible cover, an art booklet, a sprite sticker sheet, and a redeemable Pizza Hut coupon.
 A PC-exclusive edition, that includes everything in The Standard Edition plus retro big box PC packaging, a USB stick with the game, a steel book case, and a mouse pad.
 The Classic Edition includes everything in The Standard Edition plus a retro VHS sleeve with a tape box to store the game and a steel book case.
 The Radical Edition includes everything in The Classic Edition, plus a strategy guide, a poster, a Shredder action figure, a shadow box, a mini arcade cabinet replica, a CD soundtrack, and blister box packaging.
 Merge Games and Signature Edition Games offered a special edition of the game, which included a physical copy of the game, a signed art card, a special edition outer sleeve, a pizza key ring and booklet inside the game case, a Shredder key ring, individual pins for all four Turtles, a CD soundtrack, a metal coaster, and one randomly selected Turtle mask.